Ike Turner: Later marriages

 Turner married Margaret Ann Thomas in Las Vegas on April 11, 1981; they divorced in 1990.
 They had met in the mid-1960s at a concert in Bakersfield, California.
-According to Turner, Tina suggested Ann fill in as an Ikette because although she could not sing, she was attractive.
-Eventually she moved into their View Park home.
+According to Turner, Tina suggested Ann fill in as an Ikette; she could not sing, but she was attractive.
+Eventually, she moved into their View Park home.
 Turner stated, "I loved Tina, but I was in love with Ann Thomas."
 Their daughter Mia was born in January 1969.
 They rekindled their friendship years after their divorce, and she found Turner unconscious at his home the day he died.

 Turner was introduced to St. Louis native singer Jeanette Bazzell by his son Ike Turner Jr. in 1988.
 She became his lead vocalist and they married in a private ceremony at Circus Circus Hotel & Resort in Las Vegas on July 4, 1995.
 They divorced in 2000, but later rekindled their friendship.
 According to Jeanette, Turner called her his "backbone".
 In 2019, she told Palm Spring Life that the film What's Love Got to Do with It "assassinated Ike's career.
 But more than that, it broke his heart".
 She added, "Ike doesn't get any recognition because of all the negative things [shown] in that movie and in his relationship with Tina...
 I went through things with Ike, too, but there's a time to forgive and to let go.
 To strip him from having the opportunity to get recognition in an area where he was entitled to deserve it, it's so wrong to me."

 Turner met San Francisco native singer Audrey Madison through a mutual friend in 1993.
 She started as an Ikette before becoming his lead singer.
 They married at A Special Memory Wedding Chapel in Las Vegas on October 8, 2006.
-Turner filed for divorce two months later on December 22, but after the divorce was granted they reconciled in 2007.
+Turner filed for divorce two months later on December 22, but after the divorce was granted, they reconciled in 2007.
 In 2011, Audrey appeared as a contestant on The X Factor.
 In 2016, she released her memoir Love Had Everything to Do with It, which details her volatile relationship with Turner due to his bipolar disorder and schizophrenia.
 She told The Afro: "I decided to write it because it was like a cleansing and it released all of the trauma.
 Also, I wanted the general public to have a better outlook and perspective on where Ike was mentally and emotionally, because so often, as a nation, we turn on people who have mental health issues and define them by their behaviors rather than their condition."